Miami County family still in hotel one month after tornado outbreak

 They said the biggest take-away from the incident is how much the community has rallied behind them and everyone else hit by the storm.

-But said, along with all of that good, they did have some tough experiences.
+But that said, along with all of that good, they did have some tough experiences.

 They now have up security cameras monitoring their house debris after noticing their rose bushes and flower beds were dug up by looters, and they did not stop there.

-“Back in the master bedroom, they actually stole the pedestal sink, the toilet, the shower surround, the medicine cabinet, all three bedroom ceiling fans have been taken, they took doors,” said Tim.
+“Back in the master bedroom, they actually stole the pedestal sink, the toilet, the medicine cabinet, all three bedroom ceiling fans have been taken, they took doors,” said Tim.

 He said they also hit his next door neighbor’s house, stealing a refrigerator, dishwasher, and washer and dryer.